 The Trader Edge aggregate peak-trough model equals the weighted-average of nine different models: the probit and logit models based on the diffusion index, the probit and logit models based on the recession slack index, and five neural network models.

-The aggregate peak-trough model estimates from 1/1/2003 to 9/1/2013 are depicted in Figure 4 below, which uses the same format as Figure 3, except that the shaded regions represent the periods between the peaks and troughs associated with NBER recessions.
-The aggregate peak-trough model probability estimate for 9/1/2013 was 4.0%, which was up slightly from the revised value of 3.7% at the end of July.
+The aggregate peak-trough model estimates from 1/1/2003 to 9/1/2014 are depicted in Figure 4 below, which uses the same format as Figure 3, except that the shaded regions represent the periods between the peaks and troughs associated with NBER recessions.
+The aggregate peak-trough model probability estimate for 9/1/2014 was 4.7%, which was down slightly from the revised value of 4.9% at the end of July.
+The current peak-trough probability estimate of 4.7% is very low and remains significantly below the early warning threshold of 30%-40%.
+The highest aggregate peak-trough estimate since the Great Recession was 11.8%, which was recorded on 9/1/2011.

 Trader Edge Strategy E-Subscription Now Available: 20% ROR